 Second, Chemical Technicians moderately value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

-Lastly, Chemical Technicians moderately value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Chemical Technicians moderately value Working Conditions.
+Occupations that satisfy this work value offer job security and good working conditions.